Principal Ambassador Fellowship Program

 9. Can I apply if I'm not a U.S. Citizen?

 In order to serve in a position with the U.S. government, you must be a citizen of the United States or a permanent resident; therefore you must be a citizen or permanent resident in order to apply.TOP

 10. Why is a recommendation from my district a required application component?

-The support of administrators is important to ensure open communication between participating Fellows and their district leadership.
-A primary goal of administrator support is to ensure that selected Fellows have the ability to share public U.S. Department of Education information and resources with and gain input from colleagues and district leadership.
-Our hope is that district administrators will help to facilitate and extend the sharing of information throughout the district and state whenever possible.
+The support of administrators is important to ensure open communication between participating Fellows and their school leadership and to foster collaboration at the school level.
+A primary goal of administrator support is to ensure that selected Fellows have the ability to share public U.S. Department of Education information and resources with and gain input from colleagues and school and district leadership.
+Our hope is that district administrators will help to facilitate and extend the sharing of information throughout the district and State whenever possible.